-Q: What does it mean when doctors “opt out” of Medicare?
+Q: What does it mean if a doctor doesn't accept assignment and opts out of Medicare?

 Q. Is my doctor required to file my Medicare claims or do I file them with Medicare directly?

-Q. How do I find an insurance company that is approved to sell Medicare supplemental plans (Medigap) in my area?
+Q. How do I find an insurance company approved to sell Medigap plans in my area?